-Each day, try to write down at least three things you’re grateful for.
+Each day, try to write down at least three things you’re grateful for in your bullet journal.
 It can be something as big as being grateful for a roof over your head.
 It can be as small as being grateful you could squeeze out a bit more toothpaste from the tube this morning.
 It can be nothing that seems significant at all.
 Maybe you’re just grateful for coffee because it puts you in a good mood.
 Whatever it is, write it down.

-When you can see the things you’re grateful for on a tangible list, you’re able to focus on being very happy for those things.
+Want ideas for what to include in a gratitude list?
+Set aside a page for a gratitude collection and list any items that come to mind in a brainstorm session or ones you see on other people’s bullet journal spreads.
+When you can see the things that you or others are grateful for on a tangible list, you’re able to focus on being very happy for those things during the day.
 You’re able to focus on what they mean to you, and you get to remind yourself how much you have to be thankful for any time you re-read your journal.